“The great solution to all human problems is individual inner transformation.”

 The process of becoming a CEO

 As an employee, there is a certain structure already created for you.
-That is, there’s a mission already “set” for you to follow, tweak within the vision and mission.
+Say, there’s a mission already “set” for you to follow, tweak within the vision and mission.

 As you become an entrepreneur, you might start as an “employee-type entrepreneur.”
 Here, you take hints from your customer and other people around you.